• Skip to primary navigation

 Hide Search

-You are here: Home / Sweet baking / Wonderful Walnut Caramel Pie
+You are here: Home / Holiday Baking / Wonderful Walnut Caramel Pie

 Wonderful Walnut Caramel Pie

-4 Comments Sweet baking caramel, cream, pie, walnuts
+4 Comments Holiday Baking, Sweet baking caramel, cream, pie, walnuts

 Klik hier voor de Nederlandse versie

 I got this excellent recipe from my dear neighbor.
 It’s a favorite family recipe from New Zealand and has been for many years.
 We made this pie on several occasions and each time it was a big hit.
-Over the years this recipe has been handed to many other friends, neigbours and relatives and we regularly get great feed back about it.
+Over the years this recipe has been handed to many other friends, neighbors and relatives and we regularly get great feedback about it.
 I especially like the first bite of this pie when it is still warm and a bit chewy.
-Yesterday we made it again with the left over walnuts from our Christmas day roast pumpkin soup with walnut relish.
 When eating this pie, remember that walnuts are good for you!

 Ingredients for the walnut pie dough